Curriculum

 We aim to foster a sense of belonging in the life of the Church by providing assistance in:

-and celebration of the child in relationship to God, to Jesus, to the Holy Spirit, to the Church and to the world.
+developing an awareness of, an understanding of, a response to, and celebration of the child in relationship to God, to Jesus, to the Holy Spirit, to the Church and to the world.

-The Diocese of Ballarat uses as their primary resource, "Awakenings": a religious education curriculum developed specifically to meet the religious educational needs of the students.
+The Diocese of Ballarat uses as their primary resource, 'Awakenings': a religious education curriculum developed specifically to meet the religious educational needs of the students.

 "Awakenings" is a comprehensive and sequential curriculum framework that is informed by the Doctrine of the Catholic Tradition and is presented to teachers and students in a way that reflects current understandings about teaching and learning.
 "Awakenings" (p.55) states that: